 I managed to grin back.
 "You know… I have nothing to wear but jeans.
 I'm going to have to go buy a skirt or something.
 I'm missing my coat, too."

 "How did you lose your coat?
 Except for yesterday, it's been freezing."

 "Shh," Angela said, pushing my cup to my chin.
 "Drink.
 And breathe.
-I have an extra you can borrow, plus some clothes.
+I have clothes you can borrow.
 We're about the same size."